 San Juan, Puerto Rico

-This event will to provide a platform to promote greater locally-led coordination, collaboration and transparency in Puerto Rico’s reconstruction process.
+This event will provide a platform to promote greater locally-led coordination, collaboration and transparency in Puerto Rico’s reconstruction process.
 A dynamic mix of recognized thought leaders, community organizers and experts on disaster management will come together to discuss the factors that should be taken into consideration when planning an effective and just reconstruction process.

 CNE has been organizing impactful and influential events in Puerto Rico, Washington, D.C. and New York City for twenty years and is able to bring together the most important stakeholders from business, academia, local and federal government, NGO’s and the international sphere.